mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------

+Version 3.1.0: Added 'opponent deltas' mode.
+This can be toggled with a button or voice command and when enabled, the time delta front and behind it read when you cross the line (the one behind is read when the guy behind crosses the line actually).
+These messages will still play even if you've disabled other updates ('Kimi mode').
+This version requires a new sound pack.

 Version 3.0.2: Fixed 32bit Project Cars

 Version 3.0.1: Minor spotter tweak to minimise the inappropriate 'clear' calls; changed prac / qual session end detection method